awslabs/aws-embedded-metrics-dotnet/README.md

 Metrics must meet CloudWatch Metrics requirements, otherwise a `InvalidMetricException` will be thrown.
 See [MetricDatum](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html) for valid values.

 ##### Storage Resolution.
 An OPTIONAL value representing the storage resolution for the corresponding metric.
-Setting this to High specifies this metric as a high-resolution metric, so that CloudWatch stores the metric with sub-minute resolution down to one second.
-Setting this to 60 specifies this metric as a Standard-resolution metric, which CloudWatch stores at 1-minute resolution.
-If a value is not provided, then a default value of Standard is assumed.
+Setting this to `High` specifies this metric as a high-resolution metric, so that CloudWatch stores the metric with sub-minute resolution down to one second.
+Setting this to `Standard` specifies this metric as a standard-resolution metric, which CloudWatch stores at 1-minute resolution.
+If a value is not provided, then a default value of `Standard` is assumed.
 See [Cloud Watch High-Resolution metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html#high-resolution-metrics)

 Example: